lepture/authlib/docs/client/oauth2.rst

 .. module:: authlib.integrations
     :noindex:

+.. versionchanged:: v0.13

+    All client related code have been moved into ``authlib.integrations``.
+For earlier versions of Authlib, check out their own versions documentation.

 This documentation covers the common design of a Python OAuth 2.0 client.
 Authlib provides three implementations of OAuth 2.0 client: